Hou Yu-ih: Law enforcement career

-Upon his graduation from the Central Police University, Hou was sent to the Taipei City Police Department.
+Upon his graduation from the undergraduate police academy, Hou was sent to the Taipei City Police Department.
+Hou obtained his first leadership role, as captain of the Taipei criminal police, in 1980.
 In 1992, he became an inspector at the Criminal Investigation Bureau (CIB), a division of the National Police Agency (NPA).
 Five years later, he led the rescue of the Alexander family.
 In 1998 Hou was named second in command of the CIB.
 He was given the concurrent post of Taoyuan County police chief in 2001 and promoted within the NPA in 2003, becoming the leader of the CIB.
-The next year, Hou was tasked with investigating the 3-19 shooting incident, an assassination attempt on President Chen Shui-bian, a longtime friend.
-He was named the director-general of the NPA in 2006, becoming the youngest leader of the police force at the time of his appointment.
+The next year, Hou was tasked with investigating the March 19 shooting incident, an assassination attempt on President Chen Shui-bian, a longtime friend.

+Hou was named the director-general of the NPA in 2006, becoming the youngest leader of the police force at the time of his appointment.
 During his tenure, the NPA was criticized for its inadequate response to the 2006 protests led by Shih Ming-teh.
 Multiple Kuomintang politicians also wanted Hou to reopen the investigation on the 3-19 shooting incident.
 Arms dealer Tang Shou-yi, who had fled to Mainland China by August 2006, had recanted his confession, stating that it was coerced and therefore untrue.
 Hou was named the president of Central Police University in 2008 and was replaced at the NPA by Wang Cho-chiun.

-Political career
+Early political career

-Hou originally joined the Kuomintang in 1975, but allowed his membership to lapse during his law enforcement career.
+Hou originally joined the Kuomintang in 1974, but allowed his membership to lapse during his law enforcement career.
 Hou was recruited to join the Democratic Progressive Party in 2002.
-Eric Chu asked Hou to serve as deputy mayor of New Taipei in 2010, and Hou rejoined the Kuomintang in 2013.
+Eric Chu asked Hou to serve as deputy mayor of New Taipei City in 2010, and Hou rejoined the Kuomintang in 2013.
 Hou served as deputy mayor alongside Lee Shu-chuan and Hsu Chih-chien who left office on 25 February 2014 and 30 June 2014, respectively.
 Later, Chen Shen-hsien was appointed to the deputy mayorship.
 Hou was promoted from his previous position as deputy mayor on 20 October 2015, as Chu prepared for the 2016 presidential election.
 Chu lost the election to Tsai Ing-wen, and resumed mayoral duties on 18 January 2016.